 “Resource Support Services (RSS)” means a suite of services BPA Power Services provides to integrate federal and non-federal resources defined in the CHWM Contract and priced in each 7(i) Process consistent with Section 6.

-“Revenue Requirement Table” means the table setting forth all BPA expenses and revenue credits that BPA will use when implementing the Cost Allocation Method.
+“Revenue Requirement Table” means the table established in each 7i) Process setting forth all BPA expenses and revenue credits functionalized to Power Services that BPA will use when implementing the Cost Allocation Method.
 The line items on the Revenue Requirement Table are similar to those in the Allocated Tiered Cost Table, but without the Cost Pool distinctions.

-“Slice Contract” means a Contract and all other agreements with Slice Customers that provide for the sale of the Slice/Block Product.
+“Slice Contract” means a CHWM Contract and all other agreements with Slice Customers that provide for the sale of the Slice/Block Product.

-“Slice Cost Pool” means the Tier 1 Cost Pool to which costs and credits are to be allocated by BPA that are specifically and uniquely attributable to the Slice Product.
+“Slice Cost Pool” means the Tier 1 Cost Pool to which costs and credits are to be allocated by BPA in accordance with Sections 2.1 and 2.2.1.2 that are specifically and uniquely attributable to the Slice Product, and which are set out on Table 2-1, Section B. The Slice Cost Pool is the basis for the Slice Customer Rate.

 “Slice Customer” means a customer that is purchasing the Slice Product pursuant to the Slice/Block CHWM Contract.